NordicESMhub/containers/_episodes/04-hackathon.md

 ### Results

+All cases were setup to run one day (while normally we run climate models over decades or at least 20-30 years).
+However, the main goal here was to be able to run different layout and get some inputs about the behavior of VR-CESM when run in a docker container.

 - Case-1: Did not record time.
 (12 processors)
 - Case-2: 6598 s (48 processors)
 - Case-3: 3325 s (96 processors)